DC01: GeoAcoustic Mapping and Soil Classification

 Supervisors

-Offshore acoustic high-frequency backscatter strength is typically used as a proxy of soil classification.
-Their correct interpretation can lead to important cost reduction in exploration, further sampling strategies and the study of seafloor natural phenomena.
-There is urgent need to obtain geotechnical properties from high-frequency acoustic surveys.
-Its low-cost respect to other exploration approaches, and the improvements in computational methods and equipment, makes it very attractive for offshore site examination.
-Advances in recent years were able to analytically derive and validate in laboratory the correlation between the coefficient of reflectivity and sediment’s void ratio at low effective stress.
+Offshore acoustic high-frequency backscatter strength is widely used as a proxy for soil classification.
+Its accurate interpretation can lead to significant cost savings in exploration, enhance sampling strategies, and contribute to the study of seafloor natural phenomena.
+Due to its lower cost compared to traditional exploration methods, this approach is becoming increasingly valuable for offshore site assessments.
+Recent developments were able to mathematically estimate the correlation between the coefficient of reflectivity and sediment void ratio at low effective stress.

 This project has received funding from the European Union under Grant Agreement No. 101120236